wmtorode/mechaffinity/README.md

 - `tooltipTags` : a list of [PilotTooltipTag](#pilottooltiptag-objects) objects.
 These will be used for tooltips, this can be used for TBAS or for legacy functions of PilotQuirks for PilotFatigue support
 - `addTags` : a list of pilot tags.
 When Quirks are enabled, these tags will be automatically added to any pilot in your roster
 - `tagUpdates`: a list of [TagUpdate](#tageupdate-objects) objects.
 These can be used to roll out updates to existing pilots in the players roster without a save break.
+- `restrictions`: a list of [QuirkRestriction](#quirkrestriction-objects) objects.
+These can be used to keep powerful quirks from being overused

 #### QuirkPool objects